 Bystronic Completes Acquisition Of Coherent Corp.'S Tools For Materials Processing Business Unit, Thereby Gaining Access To New Markets In Medical Technology And The Semiconductor Industry

-Niederönz (Switzerland) / Gilching (Germany), February 2, 2026 – The acquisition will help Bystronic expand into new attractive growth markets such as medical technology, semiconductors, and general manufacturing.
+(MENAFN- Media OutReach Newswire) End of January, Bystronic announced the completion of its acquisition of the Tools for Materials Processing division of the US company Coherent Corp. and is reviving the Rofin brand.
+NIEDERÖNZ, SWITZERLAND / GILCHING,GERMANY - Newsaktuell - 2 February 2026 - The acquisition will help Bystronic expand into new attractive growth markets such as medical technology, semiconductors, and general manufacturing.
 In addition, Bystronic's portfolio will be expanded to include new laser applications such as micro material processing, marking, engraving, and drilling.

 With this acquisition, Bystronic also acquires the rights to the well-known Rofin brand, which will continue as part of the newly created "Bystronic Rofin" business unit.